Season Archive

 From there, Liverpool were faced with a brutal run of fixtures.
 Against the odds, they managed to beat Aston Villa in the league and put on a show to defeat Real Madrid in the Champions League.
 After those two massive results, the fanbase understandably began to build some momentum and hope.
 But that fragile optimism was completely crushed in the weeks that followed by a 3-0 humbling against Manchester City, a shocking 3-0 home defeat to Nottingham Forest, and a heavy 4-1 home loss to PSV that exposed just how far the defensive structure had collapsed.

 At that point, the general feeling across the fanbase was that a managerial change had become completely necessary.
-Even after that low point, the manager and certain sections of the media like to point out that Liverpool went on a “13 matches unbeaten” run to steady the ship.
+Even after that low point, Slot and certain sections of the media liked to point out that Liverpool went on a “13 matches unbeaten” run to steady the ship.
 But when you look closely at that run, the stats completely lie.
 It included six frustrating draws, four of them coming against newly promoted teams where Liverpool looked completely devoid of ideas.
 It also featured a very shaky, unconvincing win against a nine-man Spurs side, another scrappy, stressful home win against Wolves, and a victory over League One side Barnsley.
 It wasn’t a recovery; it was just survival.

-Liverpool clearly have deep structural problems from top to bottom, but the most critical one right now is the head coach.
+Liverpool clearly have deep structural problems from top to bottom, but the most critical one right now has finally been dealt with by the board.
 To not be completely harsh on Arne Slot, it is only fair to acknowledge that he did have to contend with a relentless wave of injuries in his squad that constantly disrupted any hope of tactical consistency.
-However, even when factoring in that bad medical luck, the absolute tactical regression and the inability to properly integrate a half-billion pounds of healthy talent speaks for itself.
-A change is desperately needed before the 26/27 pre-season begins; otherwise, the club risks writing off another entire season before a ball is even kicked.